trueos/trueos-docs/trueos-handbook/appendix_a.rst

 Appendix A: Conventions & Legal
 *******************************

-The following section contains the necessary legal information.
+This section contains the necessary legal information.
 It also contains a helpful table to understand some of the conventions used throughout this document.